Introduction

 Practical approach for SMEs with in-house infrastructure

 - Assess sources and priorities.
-Identify the systems that yield most value when joined — typically accounting, customer records and communications.
+Identify systems that yield the most value when joined, typically accounting, customer records and communications.

 Conclusion

-While cloud transformation remains a long‑term goal for many organisations, practical, incremental integration of on‑premises systems can deliver immediate benefits.
-AxioWorks’ utilities for synchronising SharePoint lists, Gmail and Xero into SQL Server help SMEs unlock the value in existing platforms without risky or costly migrations.
-By centralising data into a reliable SQL Server repository, teams gain a single source of truth for reporting, faster decision‑making and better operational control.
+While cloud transformation remains a long-term goal for many organisations, practical and incremental integration of on-premises systems can deliver immediate value.
+AxioWorks’ utilities for synchronising SharePoint lists, Gmail and Xero into SQL Server help SMEs unlock insights from existing platforms without risky or disruptive migrations.

-#sqlserver #data-integration #sharepoint #xero #gmail #sme #analytics
+#sqlserver #dataintegration #sharepoint #xero #gmail #sme #analytics